absorensen/numbers_go_brrrr/m2_concurrency/s4_message_passing.md

 # Message Passing
-Message passing is one of the easiest ways to share data between multiple threads is not to use locks, but to just send data from one thread to another.
-Whoever has the data gets to use it.
-Once that thread is done using it, it can send it to another thread.
-Synchronization through ownership.
-Easy peasy.

 Now let's look at a different way of doing parallelism.
 What if we didn't share memory at all and just sent it between threads?
 That would make things so much easier!
 We will do that with [message passing][2]!

+Message passing is one of the easiest ways to share data between multiple threads.
+Message passing does not not use locks but sends data from one thread to another.
+Whoever owns the data gets to use it.
+Once that thread is done using it, it can send it to another thread.
+Synchronization through ownership.
+Easy peasy.

 It might also make things slower, but I will just assume that it is slower than the data parallelism, threads, locks and atomics we just looked at.
 On the other hand it allows us to work simply while maintaining a very high degree of freedom between threads, allowing us to take that to the extreme with [task parallelism][3].